sjbylo/container-workshop/08-use-s2i-to-deploy-application/README.md

 Open the application in your browser and check it's working.

-## Update the source code and re-build the app
+## Update the source code and re-build the application

 Now you can update the source code and manually trigger a re-build which will also trigger a fresh deployment.